Poilwa

 Poilwa is a village in the Peren district of Nagaland, India.
 It is located in the Pedi (Ngwalwa) Circle.

+Under its territory and jurisdiction sub-village - Poilwa Namci and Heunambe Village, and hamlet - Zieboizang and Helagem settles.

+Poilwa is home to many historical and tourist attractions.
+It includes - Sheep Farm, Poilwa Namci, the only sheep farm in Nagaland; One of the three educational institutions set up by and during British colonization; Hausum Khel Resort, Heunambe Village; Hepuidoi, Poilwa Namci; Mraikabadui or Lovers Waterfall etc.

 Demographics

 According to the 2011 census of India, Poilwa has 384 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 71.56%.